 It all comes down to following the golden rule — treat others how you would like to be treated.
 You wouldn’t want your co-worker (that you sit less than six feet away from) coming in sick or with a fever, and we can guess they probably wouldn’t want that, either.

 If you get sick, don’t forget your prescription savings coupon!

-With these tips in mind, you’re on your way to making it through flu season the budget-friendly way.
-Now go on and enjoy all of your cold weather favorites — but remember: if you leave your house, don’t forget your mask!
+With these tips in mind, you’re on your way to making it through flu season the budget-friendly (and healthier) way.
+Now go on — enjoy all of your cold weather favorites!